 Once a sufficient sample has been collected, it can be tested for the presence of alcohol, marijuana, amphetamines, cocaine, opioids, anabolic steroids, and certain prescription medications.
 The levels of these substances found in saliva are similar to the levels seen in blood during the elimination phase.

-So… How Long Does Weed Stay in Your Saliva?
+So… How Long Does THC Stay in Your Saliva?

-Marijuana contains hundreds of different compounds which are all metabolized by your body at different rates.
-When you smoke pot, THC enters your bloodstream almost immediately peaks 3–10 minutes after inhalation.
-If you prefer edibles, then it can take 1–2 hours for THC to enter your bloodstream as it has to travel through your digestive tract first.
+Marijuana contains hundreds of different compounds that are all metabolized by the body at different rates.
+When someone smokes marijuana, THC enters the bloodstream almost immediately and peaks 3–10 minutes after inhalation.
+With edibles, it can take 1–2 hours for THC to enter the bloodstream as it has to travel through the digestive tract first.

-DID YOU KNOW: When you smoke pot, THC enters your bloodstream almost immediately but peaks 3–10 minutes after inhalation?
+DID YOU KNOW?
+When you smoke cannabis, THC enters your bloodstream almost immediately but peaks 3–10 minutes after inhalation.

 The more frequently and the more heavily you smoke, the more metabolites will build up in your system.
 Also, regular or heavy smokers may inhale more deeply and hold the smoke in their lungs for longer.
 This means they initially absorb more cannabinoids compared with lighter users.